ethz-asl/lcd/line_ros_utility/README.md

-The following package contains ROS utilities mainly to make the first steps of the place-recognition pipeline compact: lines are extracted and labelled with ground-truth instance labels.
-The extracted lines with 2D and 3D info are saved to disk for later use in the pipeline.
+The following package contains ROS utilities mainly to allow extraction of lines from ROS bags generated from the SceneNetRGBD or SceneNN datasets.
+The lines extracted are then labelled with ground-truth instance labels (based on the information from the datasets above) and saved to disk (with 2D and 3D info) for later use in the pipeline.

 ### Libraries